 The simple act of dry brushing, for just a few minutes a day, provides benefits that run far deeper than your skin…

-This post repurposed from an FP original, Brigette Muller.
+This post has been repurposed from an FP original, Brigette Muller.

 Whatever your beauty regimen, self care is an incredible thing to embrace.
 Enter dry brushing.
 If this isn’t a part of your daily routine, consider making it so.